sebastian-software/eslint-config-readable/readme.md

 # Put the > of a multi-line JSX element at the end of the last line
 jsxBracketSameLine: false

+# Include parentheses around a sole arrow function parameter.
+arrowParens: always
 ```

 Put this into your `.prettierrc.yml` into the root folder of your project.
+You can
+also copy the file out of this project.
+Unfortunately *prettier* does not yet
+support extending centrally hosted config files.

 ## Visual Studio Code